Email-Blast-Pro/eblast-ui/src/components/button/README.md

 We welcome contributions to improve the Eblast UI component library.
 If you would like to contribute, please follow these steps:

 1. Fork the repository
-2. Create a new branch for your feature or bug fix
+2. Create a new branch for your feature or bug fix including the prefix `issue-[ISSUE Number]`
 3. Implement your changes
 4. Write tests (if applicable)
 5. Open a pull request to the main repository